ADEnnaco/ProjectEuler/README.md

 **functions**: contains all helper functions used in solving various problems

-           **combinatorics:** functions related to combinations and permutations
+           -combinatorics: functions related to combinations and permutations

-           **conversions:** functions for converting between variable types
+           -conversions: functions for converting between variable types

-           **integers:** functions related to the properties of integers, and their factors/divisors/multiples
+           -integers: functions related to the properties of integers, and their factors/divisors/multiples

-           **sequences:** functions related to creating sequences of numbers
+           -sequences: functions related to creating sequences of numbers

-           **summation:** functions related to summing numbers
+           -summation: functions related to summing numbers

 **text_files:** .txt files for certain problems